kozbilek/community.applications/README.md

 ## Installation

-Follow the standard installation instructions for community.applications.
+Paste the "https://raw.githubusercontent.com/kozbilek/community.applications/master/plugins/community.applications.plg" url to the required place on the Plugins > Install Plugin page and click Install.
+Then the installation will start and you can check it from the Installed Plugins tab after the installation process is completed.
 Ensure that you have a backup of your data before proceeding with the installation of this modified version.

 ## Contributing